 “This was my first international show, so it was very daunting as I’ve only just turned 15,” said Nutbeen.

 “Penelope is an exceptional little mare who has a big heart and will jump the biggest of tracks.

 “She came over from Ireland last year and I was very grateful to get the ride on her.”

 Katharine Lady Berkeley’s School pupil Nutbeen saw off 150 strong competitors to take the class in just her second show on Blackmoor Penelope Jane after taking over the ride from her sister.

-Penelope is not the easiest of rides but she covers the ground extremely well and thanks to the help of her British Show Jumping Association (BSJA) coach Nicky Florence they have high hopes for her this year.
+Penelope is not the easiest of rides but she covers the ground extremely well and thanks to the help of her British Show Jumping Association (BSJA) coach Nicky Florence they have high hopes for her

 Nutbeen also had a fantastic show with her own horse, being placed in all her classes with Artisan II having only been together four weeks, and she is relishing competing at senior level.

 “I have two very good horses at the moment so I didn’t feel nervous about going up against the professionals,” added Nutbeen, who has also represented Gloucestershire.

 Her dedication to succeed sees her get up at 5.30am every morning to look after her four horses and with the help of KLB she is managing to juggle sitting her GCSEs while competing.